In a hurry? Get our list of 56 higher education lead generation sources right away!

 I remember the hustle that filled the days after my 12th board results.
 My mother wouldn’t stop praying to God for unrealistic stuff, like making Delhi’s best college lower its cut-off by 5% for my benefit.
 My father kept bringing me form after form, trying to make sure I get into some college even if the ome examples includeaforementioned prayers failed.
 A chirpy potpourri of relatives kept calling up and calling in, “helping” us out with tales of their brilliant kids in brilliant institutes.

 You’d probably agree that it takes a whole lot of time, trust and well-wisher testimonials for a person to finally sign up for a college in India.

 What does this mean for you, as a person who markets higher education courses and colleges in India?

-It means that you need to compensate for the low conversion rate with high lead volume, which becomes a make-or-break factor for your business.
-And to help you whiz up the right numbers, here’s a complete guide to higher education lead generation in India:-
+It means that you need compensate for the low conversion rate with high lead volume, which becomes a make-or-break factor for your business.
+And to help you whiz up the right numbers, here’s a complete guide to higher education lead generation in India :-

 Higher Education Lead Generation Sources